GramGra07/WHS-FTC-Code_Training_Module/README.md

 # **IMPORTANT** when editing your code, only edit it in the **teamcode** section, you will have to copy and paste the files from the external samples. **DO NOT** edit the ftc robot controller sample code
 ### Coding Basics <a name="cbasics"></a>
-Go through this section if you have no expirence coding, if you are expirenced, skip this.
+Go through this section if you have no experience coding, if you are experienced, skip this.
 ### What is a... <a name="wia"></a>
 - Operation <a name = "oper"></a>